kurtulas/accountingcqrs/README.md

 This is a sample application with Cqrs event sourcing, microservices using Ocelot gateway and Blazor as ui.

-Data is stored in memory for demonstration purposes and event sourcing part is not implemented yet.
+Data is stored in memory for demonstration purposes and event store has not been implemented yet.

 <h2> How to run? </h2>

 Download the code and run in order

+docker run --rm -it --hostname my-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management

-Accounting.Service </br>
+dotnet run Accounting.Service </br>
-Transactions.Service </br>
+dotnet run Transactions.Service </br>
-PublicGateway </br>
+dotnet run PublicGateway </br>
 and </br>
-BlazorUI app </br>
+dotnet run BlazorUI </br>
 </br>
 or
 </br>